joaocc/aiven-docs/docs/platform/howto/byoc/create-custom-cloud/create-aws-custom-cloud.md

-        To connect to a custom-cloud service from different security groups (other than the one dedicated for the custom cloud) or from IP address ranges, add specific ingress rules before you apply a Terraform infrastructure template in your Google Cloud account in the process of creating a custom cloud resources.
+        To connect to a custom-cloud service from different security groups (other than the one dedicated for the custom cloud) or from IP address ranges, add specific ingress rules before you apply a Terraform infrastructure template in your AWS cloud account in the process of creating a custom cloud resources.

         Before adding ingress rules, see the examples provided in the